osercinoglu/grinn/README.md

 All of the options that can be specified via the terminal can also be specified via the GUI.

 Via terminal: **python3 getresinten/getResIntEn.py <options>**
+type `python3 getresinten/getResIntEn.py --help` to see the full list of options.

 Via GUI: **python3 getresinten/getResIntEnGUI.py**